 REVOKE ALL ON salaries FROM PUBLIC;

-Notice that we implemented a "soft security" approach, where you can look up for other people's salaries, but you have to do it responsibly, that is, only when you need to as your manager will know that you have checked.
+Notice that we implemented a soft-security approach, where you can look up other people's salaries, but you have to do it responsibly, that is, only when you need to, as your manager will know that you have checked.

-set_salary() function abstracts away the need to check if the user exists; if the user does not, it is created.
+set_salary() function abstracts away the need to check whether the user exists; if the user does not exist, it is created.
 Setting someone's salary to

-0 will remove him from the salary table.
-Thus, the interface is much simplified and the client application of these functions needs to know and do less:
+0 will remove him or her from the salary table.
+Thus, the interface is simplified to a large extent, and the client application of these functions needs to know, and do, less: